Updated April 2026

 The combination of resistant starch and pectin in green bananas supports blood sugar stability.
 Balanced blood sugar levels are directly linked to reduced inflammation.
 Chronic inflammation underlies many conditions, including cardiovascular disease, autoimmune disorders, and digestive conditions.
 Green bananas, as part of an anti-inflammatory diet, contribute to this protective effect.

-FODMAPs And Green Bananas
+FODMAPs and Green Bananas

 Green bananas are low FODMAP; ripe yellow bananas are not.

 FODMAPs are fermentable carbohydrates that can trigger symptoms such as bloating, gas, and abdominal pain in individuals with IBS, SIBO, or FODMAP intolerance.
 As a banana ripens, its resistant starch converts to FODMAP sugars, which is why ripe bananas are classified as high FODMAP.
+Because green bananas are low-FODMAP, they are typically well tolerated by individuals managing IBS, SIBO, or other digestive issues who need to limit FODMAPs.I often recommend people on a low FODMAP diet use green bananas as a savory option in place of potatoes, especially for people also avoiding nightshades.

 Green Bananas vs. Plantains: What's the Difference?